aleen42/PersonalWiki/projectManagement/review/review.md

 - The two main items for monitoring and controlling in the Scrum framework are the daily Scrum and the sprint retrospectives(回顧).
 - Details of kick-off meetings and the stakeholder details are usually recorded in a Word document.
 - In project integration management, directing and managing project execution involves carrying out the project management plan by performing the activities included in it.
+- Information systems can help an organization support a strategy of being a low-cost producer.
+- As projects progress, the organization must reevaluate the need, funding, and will for each project to determine if the project should be continued, redefined, or terminated.
+- Projects that arise as a result of problems and directives must be resolved quickly to avoid hurting an organization’s business.
+- NPV analysis is a method for making equal comparisons between cash flows for multi-year projects.
+- An annual discount factor is a multiplier for each year based on the discount rate and year.
+- Payback period is the amount of time it will take to recoup, in the form of net cash inflows, the total dollars invested in a project.
+- Some organizations initiate projects using a contract in place of a project charter.
+- Change requests are always made in writing.
+- Organizational process asset updates are an important output of the closing process of a project.

 #### False